 - There is a consistent, articulated method for how the costs are allocated that is submitted and approved by the Grant Manager.
-The allocation method must be fully documented for auditors. - A "fully-burdened labor rate" can be used to capture allowable administrative costs. - The administrative/overhead costs can never include: - Non-project specific personnel and accounting services performed within the Grantee or an LPS' organization - Generic markup - o Tuition - Conference fees - Building and equipment depreciation or use allowances - Using a general overhead percentage is never allowed
+The allocation method must be fully documented for auditors. - A "fully-burdened labor rate" can be used to capture allowable administrative costs. - The administrative/overhead costs can never include: - Non-project specific personnel and accounting services performed within the Grantee or an LPS' organization - Markup - o Tuition - o Conference fees - o Building and equipment depreciation or use allowances - Using a general overhead percentage is never allowed